thheinen/tktm-test/README.md

 # Getting Started

+## Visual Studio Code

-- Open in Visual Studio Code
+- Open folder in Visual Studio Code
 - When asked "Dev Container detected" select to open in Dev Container.
 Initial build can take 5-10 minutes due to dependencies
 - You will end up in a preconfigured environment and can open a Terminal inside of it (if not done automatically)

-Workaround:
-- execute `./import-patches.sh` initially to apply various patches to the stock projects (Chef, Kitchen, Kitchen Driver, Train, ...)
+- If you want to use Test Kitchen on AWS, you need to set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` environment variables in VS Code

+## GitHub Codespaces

+- Create a Codespace from the repository
+- Add values for the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` secrets if you want to use Test Kitchen on AWS

-# Remark on Handling Changes in the Fork Branches
+# Handling Changes in the Fork Branches

-Whenever changes in any of the external repositories (usually in the `thheinen/target-mode` branches) occur, you need to rebuild the container and rerun the `import-patches.sh` script
+Whenever changes in any of the external repositories (usually in the `thheinen/target-mode` branches) occur, you need to rebuild the container.
+It will automatically execute the `import-patches.sh` script which bakes in the differences from those branches.

 You can trigger a rebuild of the container via Ctrl-Shift-P and then "Dev Container: Rebuild Container".
 It is not necessary to build without cache.
 After the rebuild, apply the patches with the mentioned script again.

+# Local Development

+1. Remove the `name: train` transport configuration in `kitchen.yml` before creating a Test Kitchen Instance, this is a known bug (see below)
+2. Ensure the `KITCHEN_LOCAL_YML` variable is set to `kitchen.ec2.yml`.
+This adds AWS-specific configuration on top of the general cookbook one
+  - the config will limit access to the instance via SSH to the current IP
+  - it also copies the auto-generated SSH key to root to enable root login
+3. Run `kitchen create` in the container terminal window.
+4. Enable the `name: train` transport configuration again and run `kitchen converge` to run the converge in Target Mode
+  - the run will be around 1:30 - 2:00 minutes
+5. Change code
+  - if you need to change code in the upstream projects, you can put the corresponding files into the matching subdirectories in `tk_code`
+  - you can redeploy those with the `reapply-ktt.sh` script or by clicking "Deploy chef_target" in the lower line of VS Code/CodeSpaces (cyan color)

 # Known Issues / Remediations

-## Test Kitchen: Could not load the 'chef_target_provisioner'
+## Test Kitchen: Could not load the 'chef_target' provisioner

 __Error:__